 SEND$ TO,'tranname',PARMS='varnamep',

-,maxtimeERROR=errlabel
+MAXTIME=maxtime,ERROR=errlabel

 tranname the external name of a VIRTEL transaction defined under the entry point applicable to this scenario.
 In the transaction definition, the “Application type” field must be 5 and the “Application” field must be the internal or external name of a VIRTEL line.